ezsystems/TweetFieldTypeBundle/docs/tutorial/introduce_a_template.md

 ##Adding eztweet_settings block

-Currently to be able to display a Content item you need to add twig file with eztweet_settings block.
-This behaviour is being resolved ([EZP-27344](https://jira.ez.no/browse/EZP-27344)), but for know you have to do two more steps.
+Currently to be able to display a Content item you need to add a twig file with an `eztweet_settings` block.
+This behavior is being resolved ([EZP-27344](https://jira.ez.no/browse/EZP-27344)), but for now you have to do two more steps.

 First, create new file `Resources/views/platformui/content_type/view/eztweet.html.twig` with following content: